shimo164/demos/cdk-approval-lambda-urls/README.md

 This repo folder is for my medium post.
+[Lambda Function URLs for Approval Actions in StepFunctions](https://medium.com/@shimo164/lambda-function-urls-for-approval-actions-in-stepfunctions-eeea1eba15e2)

 ## Build